 This step takes time and you may be tempted to skip it or combine sorting photos with tossing or storing photographs.
 However, I think that if you don’t see what you have, it’s difficult to judge what you want to keep and how you want to store it.

 The first step in sorting photographs is to decide how you want to sort the images.
 Honestly, there is no right or wrong way to sort your photos.
 The best way is how you’d like to view the images in the future.
 You may follow a chronological system for current photos but group old family photos by person.
+Whatever works for you.

 Sort Photos by Years

 Sorting photos by year helps you create chronological albums that tell a story through time.

 To sort photos by years, you’ll want to label a bin or tray for each decade, switching to individual years for the past decade.
 (So, 1960, 1970, 1980, 1990, 2000, 2010, 2020, 2021, 2022).
 Yes, that may seem like a lot of trays, but consider that many of photos are already grouped by year/decade (even those photos sitting in envelopes from photo labs).